三.1.4 . 会友应委任一名独立注册会计师，以汇编、审阅或审计本堂次年的财务报告。为清楚起见，汇编选项只有在满足第五章第5.7条列出的所有条件时才能使用。

 c) meet at least annually;

-f) report its findings and recommendations to the Board prior to the first Annual Meeting following the end of the fiscal year;
+f) report its findings and recommendations to the Board prior to the first Annual General Meeting following the end of the fiscal year;

 g) review other matters assigned by the Board such as, but not limited to, larger projects and purchases, financial policies, and adequacy of insurance.

-Article VI – Church Ministries
+Part VI – Church Ministries

-1. The Board must ensure that there is an effective organizational structure for the church and its ministries.
+6.1.
+The Board must ensure that there is an effective organizational structure for the church and its ministries.

-2. The Board must ensure that policies and procedures are established for the affirmation, appointment and potential removal of leaders in all church ministries.
+6.2.
+The Board must ensure that policies and procedures are established for the affirmation, appointment and potential removal of leaders in all church ministries.

-3. Each ministry leader or committee must function with a ministry description that describes both responsibilities and accountability.
+6.3.
+Each ministry leader or committee must function with a ministry description that describes both responsibilities and accountability.
 The group or individual that appoints the person or committee must be responsible to ensure the ministry description is in place.

-Article VII – Elections
+Part VII – Elections

-1.2.
+7.1.2.
 The Board must appoint replacements for any vacancy that should occur in the Nominating Committee membership during the term of office.

-2. The Board must annually inform the Nominating Committee of:
+7.2.
+The Board must annually inform the Nominating Committee of:

 a) the number of Board members desired for the next term, ensuring a continuity of leadership;